Why Norwich Has Become One of the Best Places to Live

 Due to lockdown, a lot of people have been looking to buy property in areas where they can enjoy exercising outdoors without travelling far.
 Norwich offers the amenities of a big city, without the noise and pollution.
 It is surrounded by countryside and coastal areas, so it is easy to see why more people are house hunting there.

-Norwich is, overall, a reasonably inexpensive place to live, with rent being 63.59% lower than in London (Numbeo, 2021) and the overall cost of living 57% cheaper than London (Expatistan, 2021).
+In addition, Norwich is placed amongst one of the most cost-effective places to live, with rent prices 120.5% lower than London (Numbeo, 2025) and the overall cost of living 76% cheaper (Expatistan, 2025).

 Thorpe St Andrew and Thorpe are very popular with families, where properties are large enough to accommodate a growing family, while still remaining affordable.